-Luciana Velloso is a lecturer in Marketing at the Institute of Management Studies at Goldsmiths, University of London.
+Luciana Velloso is a lecturer in Marketing and Programme Director for the BSc Marketing at the Institute of Management Studies at Goldsmiths.
 She is currently completing her PhD in Marketing at the Schulich School of Business, York University.
-She holds an MBA in Marketing and International Business and an Honors BA in Communications, both from the Federal University of Rio de Janeiro.
+She holds an MBA in Marketing and International Business and a BSc (Hons) in Communications, both from the Federal University of Rio de Janeiro.

 Luciana researches consumers, brands, and the media environment they interact in.
-Rooted in Consumer Culture Theory (CCT), her current research program is centered on media system dynamics, that is, how actors and institutions shape and are shaped by our current media landscape.
-She is especially interested in the challenges posed by “alternative facts,” “truthiness,” and “filter bubbles.”
-She also conducts research on international entrepreneurship.
+Rooted in Consumer Culture Theory (CCT), her research program is centred on media system dynamics, that is, how actors and institutions shape and are shaped by our current media landscape.
+She is especially interested in the challenges posed by misinformation and datafication.

 Rocha, Angela da; Kury, Beatriz; Tomassini, Rodrigo and Velloso, Luciana.
 2017.
 Strategic Responses to Environmental Turbulence: A Study of Four Brazilian Exporting Clusters.
 Investigaciones Regionales — Journal of Regional Research, 39, pp. 155-174.
 ISSN 1695-7253